According to the African Wildlife Poison Database (numbers from 1961 – Nov 2019):

 Our rehabilitation centre has expanded drastically over the last few years with an influx of birds irreparably damaged by power line collisions and electrocutions – by far the biggest threat to the birds in the Magaliesberg and Eastern Cape region and Provinces respectively.
 Vultures are incredibly resilient and can survive for weeks while grounded with broken wings.
 Unfortunately, the majority of these injuries are too severe or found too late to save the limb.
 Veterinarians at Ondersterpoort (University of Pretoria, Faculty of veterinary sciences) and the Broedestroom Veterinary Clinic routinely assist with amputations and other surgical procedures.
 We currently house over 265 vultures, the majority of which are non-releasable.

-VulPro’s conservation breeding programme began in 2011 with a small Cape Vulture colony and one incubator.
-As our captive non-releasable population continues to expand and mature, our breeding programme has seen a dramatic increase.
-In this way, we allow non-releasable birds to contribute to the wild populations.
-Our breeding programme now houses pairs of Cape Vultures, African White-backed Vultures, Lappet-faced Vultures, and White-headed Vultures.
+VulPro is a strong and internationally recognised organisation that has had a successful conservation breeding programme since 2011.
+It started with a small Cape Vulture colony and one incubator and is certainly a leader in the field.
+As our captive non-releasable population has expanded and matured, our breeding programme has seen a dramatic increase.
+VulPro breeds captive vultures’ ex-situ to supplement populations, thereby contributing to wild populations.
+Our centre’s conservation breeding programme now houses pairs of Cape Vultures, African White-Backed Vultures, Lappet-Faced Vultures and White-Headed Vultures.

 RESEARCH - OVERVIEW